MicrosoftDocs/power-platform/power-platform/admin/power-platform-advisor.md

 - **Quarantine:** To quarantine unused apps, select one or more apps from the list and select **Quarantine**.
 Once you confirm the quarantine operation, the selected apps are quarantined.
 After apps have been quarantined, you can make them active again using the [Set-AppAsUnquarantined PowerShell command](../guidance/adoption/manage-default-environment.md#quarantine-apps).

 - **Delete:** To delete unwanted apps, select one or more apps from the list and select **Delete**.
-After you confirm the delete operation, the selected apps will be deleted.
+After you confirm the delete operation, the selected apps are deleted.

 ### Apps that are shared with everyone